swcarpentry/2014-03-17-nyu-R/instructor_notes/sql/sql_presenter.md

 -----
 To combine data from two tables we use the SQL JOIN command, which comes after the FROM command.

+Don't do this, because it makes a really big file and can crash your program

     SELECT * FROM surveys JOIN species